Shruthisethu/FDA---Retail-Sales/README.md

 algebra, calculus, statistics and algorithms, to solve real-world business problems.
 You will demonstrate the ability to structure solutions, make decisions based on statistical analysis, and integrate data analytics concepts for problem solving.

+This project has been created and executed using Google Colabs.